Adroit-Abhik/Adroit-Scheduler/README.md

 # Adroit-Scheduler
 ----------------------------------------------------------------------------------------------------------------------------
-### An intelligent timetable generator that generates University timetable using `Genetic Algorithms`.
+### An intelligent timetable generator that generates University timetable using `Genetic Algorithm`.

   A wrorking version of the prototype:- ['Adroit Scheduler'](http://abhik.pythonanywhere.com/)